hibara/MarkDownSharpEditor/help.md

 "MarkDown#Editor" is suitable for a simple, or small web page production.
 Example, you write articles of blog, and you create .MD file that sites such as [GitHub](https://github.com), [reddit](http://www.reddit.com/), [Stack Overflow](http://stackoverflow.com/) and [SourceForge](http://sourceforge.net/) use.

+And so, <a href="http://michelf.ca/projects/php-markdown/extra/" target="_blank" class="external">Markdown Extra</a> is supported.
+You can edit and convert &gt;table&lt; tag and &gt;dl&lt; tag to HTML files easily.

 This application is open source software.
 You can download and use for free at all, including the source code for both commercial and personal.

 Check the information for latest version, source codes and so on in my site.